unauthed/wabi-sabi/README.md

 Sabi modules form the custom components of our digital asset management solution.

+### Run WAB-SABI images locally

+` docker-compose up `

 ### Run WABI-SABI images in the Docker Cloud

 [![Deploy to Docker Cloud](https://files.cloud.docker.com/images/deploy-to-dockercloud.svg)](https://cloud.docker.com/stack/deploy/)

+### Building and running WABI-SABI from source

+This repository is the parent repository of all wabi-sabi repositories.
+We are using Git submodules to group our various projects; however we recommend to clone and build each repository separately.
+Please see the submodules README files for instructions on how to build and run them.